The Track Prep Checklist That Saved Me $2,000 (And Will Save Your Mix)

 ✓ Unused tracks removed

-✓ Reference tracks selected and included
+✓ 12-20 stems maximum✓ Reference tracks selected and included

 ✓ Vision document written